Legion baseball: Rowan wins again - Salisbury Post

 Then Rowan scored three in the bottom of the fifth to answer the Kannapolis run and get some breathing room.
 Knox got his second RBI of the night by beating the relay to first on a potential double-play grounder.
 Eli Graham got a run home with an infield hit.
 Scruggs accepted an HBP with the bases full for another run.

-There were some defensive highlights in the outfield, as Rowan right fielder Drew Pegram threw out a runner at second base to aid Faw.
+There were some defensive highlights, as Rowan right fielder Drew Pegram threw out a runner at second base to aid Faw.
 Brice Knox made strong plays at third base and in center field.

 Barham made multiple running catches in left field for Kannapolis (6-11, 2-8).
 Bryson Honeycutt had three hits.
 Tyler Kluttz and Drew Ryan weren’t bad on the mound.
 Ryan got Cole Blevins out with the bases loaded in the fifth when Rowan had a chance to make it a romp.